cksystemsteaching/selfie/manuscript/encoding.md

 {line-numbers=on, lang=c}
 <<[A "Hello World!"
 Program](code/hello-world.c)

-and run the code as follows (ignoring the compiler warning):
+and run the [code](http://github.com/cksystemsteaching/selfie/blob/a7fcb70c1683802c644f0cd1af3892696f68f4bd/manuscript/code/hello-world.c) as follows (ignoring the compiler warning):

 {line-numbers=off}
 ```
 > ./selfie -c manuscript/code/hello-world.c -m 1
 ./selfie: this is selfie's starc compiling manuscript/code/hello-world.c
-./selfie: warning in manuscript/code/hello-world.c in line 1: type mismatch, int expected but int* found
+./selfie: warning in manuscript/code/hello-world.c in line 5: type mismatch, int expected but int* found
-./selfie: 595 characters read in 20 lines and 9 comments
+./selfie: 729 characters read in 22 lines and 11 comments
-./selfie: with 80(13.45%) characters in 39 actual symbols
+./selfie: with 80(10.97%) characters in 39 actual symbols
-./selfie: 0 global variables, 1 procedures, 1 string literals
+./selfie: 1 global variables, 1 procedures, 1 string literals
 ./selfie: 1 calls, 2 assignments, 1 while, 0 if, 0 return
-./selfie: 600 bytes generated with 145 instructions and 20 bytes of data
+./selfie: 600 bytes generated with 144 instructions and 24 bytes of data
 ./selfie: this is selfie's mipster executing manuscript/code/hello-world.c with 1MB of physical memory
 Hello World!manuscript/code/hello-world.c: exiting with exit code 0 and 0.00MB of mallocated memory
 ./selfie: this is selfie's mipster terminating manuscript/code/hello-world.c with exit code 0 and 0.00MB of mapped memory